MyoInteract: A Framework for Fast Prototyping of Biomechanical HCI Tasks using Reinforcement Learning: Related Work

 \subsection{From Inverse to Forward Biomechanical Models in HCI}

-Within HCI, research on biomechanical simulation has historically relied on \textit{inverse models}, where muscle and joint forces are inferred from recorded motion to estimate fatigue and muscle utilisation~\cite{Bachynskyi14, bachynskyi2015performance}.
-While useful for analysing existing movements, inverse models cannot predict how users would interact with novel interface designs.
+Within HCI, research on biomechanical simulation has historically relied on \textit{inverse models}, where muscle and joint forces are inferred from recorded motion to estimate fatigue and muscle utilization~\cite{Bachynskyi14, bachynskyi2015performance}.
+While useful for analyzing existing movements, inverse models cannot predict how users would interact with novel interface designs.

-Recently, advances in physics engines like MuJoCo~\cite{todorov_mujoco_12} and specialised toolkits such as MyoSuite~\cite{caggiano2022myosuite} and Hyfydy~\cite{schumacher2023natural} have enabled a shift toward \textit{forward models} that generate behaviour directly from muscle activation signals~\cite{ikkala_breathing_2022, klar_simulating_2023, Hetzel2021, moon_real-time_2024}.
+Recently, advances in physics engines like MuJoCo~\cite{todorov_mujoco_12} and specialized toolkits such as MyoSuite~\cite{caggiano2022myosuite} and Hyfydy~\cite{schumacher2023natural} have enabled a shift toward \textit{forward models} that generate behavior directly from muscle activation signals~\cite{ikkala_breathing_2022, klar_simulating_2023, Hetzel2021, moon_real-time_2024}.
 This shift is critical: forward approaches allow researchers to evaluate interaction techniques and estimate physical effort \emph{before} running user studies.
 However, forward models require a \emph{controller} to determine muscle activations of the musculoskeletal system on a moment-to-moment basis, a complex high-dimensional control problem.

-Reinforcement Learning has emerged as the dominant solution for this control problem. \citeauthor{fischer2021reinforcement}~\cite{fischer2021reinforcement} demonstrated how RL could drive a torque-actuated human arm model to accomplish goal-directed movements, with trajectories that matched established motor control principles. \citeauthor{ikkala_breathing_2022}~\cite{ikkala_breathing_2022} introduced \textit{User-in-the-Box} (UitB), which combined muscle-level dynamics with perceptual feedback to simulate reaching and pointing behaviour.
+Reinforcement Learning has emerged as the dominant solution for this control problem. \citeauthor{fischer2021reinforcement}~\cite{fischer2021reinforcement} demonstrated how RL could drive a torque-actuated human arm model to accomplish goal-directed movements, with trajectories that matched established motor control principles. \citeauthor{ikkala_breathing_2022}~\cite{ikkala_breathing_2022} introduced \textit{User-in-the-Box} (UitB), which combined muscle-level dynamics with perceptual feedback to simulate reaching and pointing behavior.
 Alternative control approaches, such as Model Predictive Control~\cite{klar_simulating_2023}, have also been explored, though RL has proven more scalable for complex, multi-goal tasks.
-These foundational works have since been extended to VR ergonomics~\cite{fischer_sim2vr_2024} and goal inference~\cite{moon_real-time_2024}, demonstrating the potential of biomechanical RL for analysing and improving interactive systems.
+These foundational works have since been extended to VR ergonomics~\cite{fischer_sim2vr_2024} and goal inference~\cite{moon_real-time_2024}, demonstrating the potential of biomechanical RL for analyzing and improving interactive systems.